2

 A small and slender doll stood there.

-No — her appearance resembled a doll, but she was a girl, possibly around the age of 15.
-Her silver hair was pressed down by a head cover and she wore a purplish-silver formal minidress with lace fringes.
-Legs as smooth as a candle, blue eyes.
-She carried a slightly oversized grey rucksack on her back, almost as if she were seeking refuge.
-The girl’s skin and dress were sharp, cold and gorgeous, and only a faint red tinged her eyelids.
+No—her appearance resembled a doll, but she was a girl who looked around 15.
+Her silver hair was pressed down by a head cover, and she wore a purplish-silver formal minidress with lace fringes.
+Legs as smooth as a candle.
+Blue eyes.
+She carried a slightly oversized gray rucksack on her back, almost as if she were a refugee.
+The girl’s skin and dress were sharp, cold and gorgeous; red only faintly tinged her eyelids.
 Her small chest rose and fell with heavy breaths.

-In a beer hall occupied by an unfashionable clan, her figure stood out even from its young men and women.
-From its very foundation, her presence clearly differed from theirs.
+In a beer hall inhabited by an unfashionable clan, her figure stood out even from its young men and women.
+Her presence clearly differed from theirs at its very foundation.
 There was no mistaking that she was from another clan.

-However, her origins weren’t the main issue at hand, it was the lack of time.
-Terra and the others could relax because this was home, but that wasn’t at all the case for those from another clan.
+However, her origin wasn't the the main issue at hand, it was the lack of time.
+Terra and the others could relax because this was home, but that wasn’t the case at all for someone from another clan.

 Before she could continue, Rubal looked at the big clock and questioned her.
 “You’re from another clan, ain’t ya?
 It’s almost purge time, only… 20 minutes left until the fleet disperses.
 You gonna be okay?”
 Even after 7000 years, that clock had remained in use.
 Its hour hand pointed almost straight up.

 The Bow Awow only happened every two years.
-The 16 clan ships, which normally orbited separately, aligned their orbits and joined together almost like a big assembled festival.
-While the permanent Council of Elders held general meetings, the youth would trade, fight, hold concerts and dance with each other– but most importantly, they ran around seeking a spouse.
+The 16 base ships, which normally flew separately, aligned their orbits and docked together almost like a big, assembled festival.
+While the permanent Council of Elders held general meetings, the youth would trade, fight, hold concerts and dance with each other—but most importantly, they frantically sought a spouse.
 They were all serious about it, too, because the moment the clock hit midnight on the 30th day, it was time for the purge, when the ships dispersed.

-After dispersing, they’d return to their separate orbits.
+Once dispersed, they’d return to their separate orbits.
 The reason was simple: distributing the fishing grounds.
 If the entire fleet formed a single ring, they would overcrowd a small zone of the planet.
-The sensible action to take, then, was to place each clan in their own orbital inclination, equally spaced around the planet.
+The sensible action to take, then, was to place each clan in its own orbital inclination, equally spaced around the planet.

-Only 10 minutes remained until the star horn loudly sounded to close the festival and initiate the separation of the 16 conjoined base ships.
-Then as promised, they’d only rejoin after two years separately and continuously orbiting Fat Beach Ball’s 140,000 kilometer diameter.
+Only 10 minutes remained until the star horn loudly sounded to close the festival and initiate separation of the docking clamps joining the 16 base ships.
+Then as promised, they’d only rejoin after two years orbiting Fat Beach Ball’s 140,000 kilometer diameter on their own.
 Once that happened, the girl would be unable to return to her own clan.

 “It’s fine.”

 It definitely wasn’t fine, but she spoke calmly, stepping forward to center herself in Terra’s sight.
-Then she stared at Terra, her gaze slowly dropping from the top of her arranged hair to a stopping point at her chest, adorned by a dress as splendid as the bow of a large boat.
-Terra suddenly caught a smokey, sweet herbal scent, similar to a flower or a burning bark.
+Then she stared at Terra, her gaze slowly dropping from the top of her arranged hair to a stopping point at her chest, as splendedly adorned by the dress as the bow of a large boat.
+Terra suddenly caught the smell of sweet botanical smoke, like a flower or bark being burnt.

 “Are you Terra Intercontinental Endeavour-san?”